maxpowis/cv/README.md

 Building locally is just a matter of clicking the build button in VSCode in the VSCode setup.

-Altrernatively, the pdf can be generated using the command-line:
+Alternatively, the pdf can be generated using the command-line:

 ```shell
 # Generate the standard pdf